 Our Plan was funded with cash on hand, the Notes Exchange and the Rights Offering.
 In addition to separate restructuring agreements entered into with certain holders of certain of our subsidiaries' notes (the "Noteholders"), the Noteholders entered into commitment letters with Charter pursuant to which they agreed to exchange and/or purchase, as applicable, certain securities of Charter.
-The Rights Offering resulted in holders of CCH I notes electing to purchase approximately \$16 billion of new Charter Class A common stock and certain of the Noteholders electing to exercise an overallotment option to purchase an additional approximately \$40 million of new Charter Class A common stock and certain of the Noteholders of 10% or more of the voting power of the Successor would have the right to nominate one member of the initial board of directors for each 10% of voting power.
+The Rights Offering resulted in holders of CCH I notes electing to purchase approximately \$1.6 billion of new Charter Class A common stock and certain of the Noteholders electing to exercise an overallotment option to purchase an additional approximately \$40 million of new Charter Class A common stock.
+The Plan also provided that upon emergence from bankruptcy each holder of 10% or more of the voting power of the Successor would have the right to nominate one member of the initial board of directors for each 10% of voting power.
 Certain of the Noteholders met the 10% requirement and appointed members to Charter's board of directors in accordance with the Plan, including Messrs.
-Zinterhofer and Glatt who are employees of Apollo Management, L.P.; Mr. Karsh who was appointed by Oaktree Opportunities Investments, L.P. and is president of Oaktree Capital Management, L.P.; and Mr. Cohn who was appointed by Funds advised by Franklin Advisers, Inc. As set forth in "-Security Ownership of Certain Beneficial Owners and Management," funds affiliated with AP Charter Holdings L.P. beneficially hold approximately 31% of the new Charter Class A common stock representing approximately 20% of the vote.
-Oaktree Opportunities Investments, L.P. and certain affiliated funds beneficially hold approximately 18% of the new Charter Class A common stock representing approximately 20% of the vote.
-Funds advised by Franklin Advisers, Inc. beneficially hold approximately 19% of the new Charter Class A common stock representing approximately 20% of the vote.
-Funds advised by Franklin Advisers, Inc. beneficially hold approximately 19% of the neve.
+Zinterhofer and Glatt who are employees of Apollo Management, L.P.; Mr. Karsh who was appointed by Oaktree Opportunities Investments, L.P. and is president of Oaktree Capital Management, L.P.; and Mr. Cohn who was appointed by Funds advised by Franklin Advisers, Inc. As set forth in "-Security Ownership of Certain Beneficial Owners and Management," funds affiliated with AP Charter Holdings, L.P. beneficially hold approximately 31% of the new Charter Class A common stock representing approximately 11% of the vote.
+Funds advised by Franklin Advisers, Inc. beneficially hold approximately 19% of the new Charter Class A common stock representing approximately 12% of the vote.